-If they’re learning the material quickly, they can move on to new material so they’re not spending too long on work they already know.
-This means there will be far less frustration for students who are gifted or progress faster on ordinary material.
+If they’re learning the material quickly, they can move on to new material, so they’re not spending too long on work they already know.
+This means there will be far less frustration for gifted students or progress faster on ordinary material.

 Benefits of Interest-Based Learning

 - teachers can combine a child’s interest in a topic with a standard subject, thereby making learning more enjoyable for the student

 - the child is less bored with a topic

 - because a child is less bored, they retain more information

 - children struggle less with schoolwork motivation